jokerNi/Project_Fraud_Detection/README.md

    * [Deep Learning Methods](#deep-learning-methods)
    * [Big Data Analysis method using PySpark](#big-data-analysis-method-using-pyspark)

+# Authors Comments on Imbalanced Dataset
+In this project we have dealt with various usual machine learning classifiers such as `Logistic Regression`, `Support Vector Classifier`, `Decision Tree Classifier`, `Random Forest Classifier`, `K-Nearest Neighbours Classifier` with and without resampling methods (upsampling SMOTE and downsampling) and with and without grid search (Grid Search and Randomized Search).
+All these methods works only when we have label column which tells whether the transaction is fraud or not.
+But in real life we have label column only for training data and we do not have label for the test set.
+Here we should note that the test set is highly imbalanced, there are only very few fraud cases and rest of them are non-fraud.
+We dont know which transactionsa are fraud or not and thus can not downsample or upsample.
+When I did all the classification modelling on imbalanced training and test on imbalanced test set, I got zero recall (basically model predicts everything as non-fraud).
+If I do modelling on resampled data and test on imbalanced it will also not work because we are simply violating the first principle of machine learning: Training and Test data must come from same distribution.

+To deal with imbalanced dataset, we can not use usual machine learning techniques.
+However, there are some specialized machine learning techniques we can use for imbalanced dataset.
+In this project I have used two of these algorightms called `Local Outliers Factor (LOF)` and `Isolation Forest`.
+These algorithms does not give results as good as resampling methods but they have advantage that we can test these algorigthms on imbalanced dataset.
+Out of 98 frauds in my test set, using `LOF` gave me 3 correct frauds and `Isolation Forest` gave me 25 correct frauds.
+In comparison, all of the usual machine learning methods gave me 0 correct frauds out of 98 frauds in imbalanced dataset.

 # Background of the Data
 - Data Source: https://www.kaggle.com/mlg-ulb/creditcardfraud